 However, understanding the precise impact of drugs on the human body requires thorough research.
 So, what are the physiological effects of drug, alcohol, or medication misuse on the body?

-For instance, in the case of a viral infection like the common cold, which primarily affects the upper respiratory tract, the body swiftly mobilizes its defence mechanisms.
+For instance, when a viral infection like the common cold, which primarily affects the upper respiratory tract, occurs, the body swiftly mobilizes its defence mechanisms.
 Mucus production increases to aid in the removal of bacteria and viruses.
-Actions like coughing expel infections from the lungs, similar to how a sneeze helps eliminate irritants.
-Furthermore, the body may resort to protective measures such as vomiting when an individual consumes excessive harmful substances.

 This nutrient will rapidly deplete from cocaine or alcohol use, resulting in loss of appetite, fatigue, etc. One will feel a tingling sensation in the arms and legs and experience muscle weakness.
 There are also mental side effects not mentioned in this present article.